Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 }

-You got the access token of your LinkedIn account.
-The next part is to get your LinkedIn ID.
-This ID is required to share a post on LinkedIn.
+You got the access token for your LinkedIn account.
+The next part is fetching your LinkedIn ID.
+This ID is required to share a post on your LinkedIn feed.
 Get this ID by sending a GET request to the LinkedIn API endpoint /v2/me.

 <?php